 - To receive the $10 statement credit, the Card Member must use his or her registered Card to spend $10 or more in a single, in-store transaction at a qualifying small business location on Saturday, Nov 29, 2014.

 Other important terms and tips:

-- Qualifying small business locations appear on the Small Business Saturday® Map, available beginning on November 21, 2013 at ShopSmall.com.
+- Qualifying small business locations appear on the Shop Small Map available at ShopSmall.com.
 The map isn’t perfect, so use your common sense.